 - You can reduce your risk by being smokefree and physically active, eating heart healthy foods, keeping to a healthy weight and having your blood pressure and cholesterol checked.

 - If you are 35 or older, check the age you should start having a heart check.

 What are the causes of coronary artery disease (CAD)?

 The narrowing of the coronary arteries can be due to the buildup of cholesterol and other material, called plaque, on their inner walls.
 This build-up is called atherosclerosis.
 As it grows, less blood can flow through the arteries.
 As a result, the heart muscle can't get the blood or oxygen it needs.
 This can lead to angina (chest pain) or a heart attack.

 Most heart attacks happen when a blood clot suddenly cuts off the hearts' blood supply, causing permanent heart damage.
 Over time, CAD can also weaken the heart muscle and contribute to heart failure and arrhythmias.

 - Heart failure means the heart can't pump blood well to the rest of the body.

 - Arrhythmias are changes in the normal beating rhythm of the heart.

-There are a number of factors that are known to increase your risk of coronary artery disease.
+There are a number of factors that are known to increase your risk of CAD.
 Some risk factors you can’t do anything about.
 These include age, ethnicity, gender, personal or family history of heart attack or stroke.